ualib/agda-algebras/appendix_b.rst

 #. support overloaded notation or declarations;

-#. inserts coercions;
+#. insert coercions;

-#. infers implicit arguments using type classes;
+#. infer implicit arguments using type classes;

 #. convert readable proofs to proof terms

-#. constructs terms using tactics
+#. construct terms using tactics

 Lean_ does most of these things simultaneously.
 For example, the term constructed by type classes can be used to find out implicit arguments for functions.